 The falling and stagnating of prices will be welcomed to those buying property, especially first-time buyers.
 Many first-time buyers feel that being able to buy property in certain locations of the UK is inaccessible.

 Although, as mentioned, the housing market in the UK is hardly uniform throughout.
 As expected, the majority of three-bedroom properties in the south of England are classed as ‘Unaffordable’ according to the BBC House Price Calculator.
 But, three-bed properties in Harrogate, South Lakeland and Stockport are also classed as ‘unaffordable’.
-These affordability difficulties, for many, will also affect how much homebuyers will be allowed to borrow for a mortgage.
+These affordability difficulties, for many, will also affect how much homebuyers will be allowed to borrow for a house repayments.

 Where is currently affordable to buy?

 Like with most items, depending on the size and type will depend upon how affordable it will be.
 All data and diagrams within this section has been collected from the BBC Housing Calculator and are based on the national average deposit on a property (£25,588) and the national average of how much a homeowner can afford a month (£613).

 On the diagram below, the lighter the shades of blue conveys that the area is more affordable.
 Ares highlighted in red are chartered as unaffordable.
 As expected, the south of England and London area is classed as being unaffordable.
 A low range property in Cornwall which is classed as affordable, will cost around £142,500 and can be paid in monthly instalments of £537.
 Other areas classed as having low affordability properties are North Norfolk, Hambleton and the County of Herefordshire.

 Completely FREE no obligation cash offer in 24 hours

 When having the average deposit on a property and the national average of paying off your house repayments, it makes more counties less affordable to live in.
 As you can see on the diagram below, the majority of three-bedroom properties are seen as unaffordable and nearly the whole of the south of England is bright red.